KasparEtter/ef1p/pages/email/email.md

   If the client generates different versions of the same message due to [`Bcc` recipients](#bcc-removal), it [should use the same `Message-ID`](https://ietf-822.imc.narkive.com/MS33RTCW/the-bcc-issue#post19) for all of them.
-- `In-Reply-To`: If a user replies to a message, the reply adds the `Message-ID` of the replied-to message in a `In-Reply-To` header.
+- `In-Reply-To`: If a user replies to a message, the `Message-ID` of the replied-to message is added in a `In-Reply-To` header field.
 - `References`: While `In-Reply-To` refers only to the direct parent message, the `References` field lists the message IDs of all ancestor messages, including the direct parent message.